defval/inject/_tutorial/README.md

 }
 ```

+Now we can provide endpoint implementation as `Endpoint` interface.
+For
-For a container to know that as an implementation of `Endpoint` is
+a container to know that as an implementation of `Endpoint` is necessary
-necessary to use, we use the option `inject.As()`.
-The argument of this
+to use, we use the option `inject.As()`.
+The argument of this option
-option must be a pointer to an interface like `new(Endpoint)`.
-This
+must be a pointer to an interface like `new(Endpoint)`.
+This syntax may
-syntax may seem strange, but I have not found a better way to specify
+seem strange, but I have not found a better way to specify the
-the interface.
+interface.

 ```go
 container := inject.New(